 That we can be the boss of our thoughts.

-That there is nothing more that I require to be lovable.
+That there is nothing more that I require to be worthy or lovable.

 I see that sometimes life feels scary and I have no idea what I’m doing.
 But there’s no shame at all in asking for help.
 Or in trying and failing or being less than perfect.
 I no longer see a need to compare myself to you.